 Environment and system variables

 Every setting in the properties file can also be configured/overwritten by Java system properties and environment variables.
-The dots in the variable names can be replaced by underscores (optional).
+The points in the variable names can be replaced by underscores (optional).

 Format: